 2H1 + 1H1 ⇒ 3He2 + ν @ 5.49 MeV

-In turn, the products of this second reaction fuse with even more particles to form ever more complex, heavier nuclei releasing more energy in further reactions such as the Deuterium D - D reactions above.
+In turn, the products of this second reaction fuse with even more particles to form ever more complex, heavier nuclei such as the Helium isotope 4He2 releasing two protons and more energy in further reactions such as the Deuterium D - D reactions above.

 Power from Nuclear Fusion